 Net Worth = (what you OWN) – (what you OWE).

-You can find out your net worth quickly and easily with a FREE Net Worth Worksheet that you can get in my Resource Library.
+You can find out your net worth quickly and easily with this Net Worth Worksheet that you can get in my Shop.
 Don’t be afraid of this number.
-It is important for you to know where you’re starting in your financial journey so you can make a plan of where you’re going.
+It is important for you to know where you’re starting in your financial journey so you can make a plan for where you’re going.

 I recommend updating this worksheet every 3 months, but at the very least, every year.
 This is the best way to gauge your situation and keep your finances in check.